 Question.
 Rei raised her hand at Warren.

 What all happened last night with the ghoul?

 What??
 I thought you said you wouldn’t ask!

 I said maybe I wouldn’t ask.
-I didn’t promise
+I didn’t promise anything she smiled.

 it’s not important.

 Uhhhg, come onnn.
 You can’t do that!
 I wanna know what happened!
 I bet it was cool!